-- 7.1 The School will take all practicable steps to ensure that School premises are as secure as circumstances permit. - 7.2 The School keeps a visitor's book at Reception.
-All visitors must sign in on arrival and sign out on departure and are escorted whilst on School premises by a member of staff or appropriately vetted volunteer.
-All visitors will be given a name badge with the title 'Visitor' which must be clearly displayed and worn at all times whilst on the School premises with Contractors being provided with the Safeguarding leaflet on arrival at Reception.
+- 7.1 The School will take all practicable steps to ensure that School premises are as secure as circumstances permit. - 7.2 All visitors must sign in via the sign-in app located on reception on arrival and sign out on departure and are escorted whilst on School premises by a member of staff or appropriately vetted volunteer.
+All visitors will be issued with a name badge with the title 'Visitor' which must be clearly displayed and worn at all times whilst on the School premises with Contractors being provided with the Safeguarding leaflet on arrival at Reception.
 Visitors, such as visiting speakers, who may have direct access to children, will be required to show proof of identity. - 7.3 All visitors to the boarding houses must report to the duty member of staff immediately on arrival and must observe the necessity to be kept under sufficient staff supervision during their visit.